sigstore/sigstore/pkg/signature/kms/cliplugin/README.md

 * stdin
   * Data to be signed or verified.
 * arg 1
-  * A number idnetifying the version of this protocol.
+  * A number identifying the version of this protocol.
     * In the future we may change this protocol, either the encoding or the formatting of argument and return values.
-    These are necessarily breaking changes, and will be major-version bumps to sigstore and cosign.
+    Protocol changes will result in a major-version bump for the library.
     When changing the protocol, new versions of sigstore will not maintain backwards compatibility with previous protocol versions.
 If a plugin author wishes, they may branch their plugin program’s behaviour to be compatible with multiple versions of the protocol, or multiple major versions of sigstore and cosign.